mhamwala/workshop/README.md

 ![prometheus-graph](./resources/prometheus-graph.png)

-Whilst Prometheus provdes the ability to build simple graphs and alerts, Grafana is commonly used to build more sophisticated dashboards.
+Whilst Prometheus provides the ability to build simple graphs and alerts, Grafana is commonly used to build more sophisticated dashboards.

 ### Installing Grafana into Kubernetes